J.FLOWERS TRIBUTE SERIES

 the market.
 For more information please go to this blog post, Nothing Like The Real Thing.

-is a trademark owned by John Barton, The Jiasen Company, and Sterling
+is a trademark owned by John Barton and Sterling Gaming for the USA and

 from one of these three sources or their authorized dealers then it is